jfernancordova/jfernancordova.github.io/_posts/2020-10-25-first-hacktoberfest.md

 ---

-## What I Learned From Hacktoberfest
+## What I Learned
 ---
 * I did not feel intimidated.
-Thanks to this challenge I could know, explore, and help other developers.
+Thanks to these challenges I could know, explore, and help other developers.
-* Maintainers are friends, they suggested and advised my PRs.
+* Maintainers are friend.
+They suggested and advised my PRs.
-* Open Source is wonderful.

 <img src="../assets/images/hacktoberfest.png" alt="Hacktoberfest" style="
   display: block;